 But how can he be sure?
-Maybe he simply has never run into a psychopath that does not cause any pain.
+Hare has mostly studied criminal psychopaths.
+Maybe he simply has never run into a psychopath that does not cause (much) pain.

 He knows much better than I do, for sure, but I had to raise this question.
 As Taleb says in Fooled by Randomness the fact that you’ve never seen a black swan doesn’t mean there isn’t one.

-Some examples of psychopaths doing well in sales didn’t add with the fact that psychopaths don’t really plan in doing much for their companies.
+Some examples of psychopaths doing well in sales didn’t add up with the fact that psychopaths don’t really plan on doing much for their companies.

 How’s that connected to psychopaths?

-It’s a great overview not just on psychopaths at work, but about psychopaths in general.
+It’s a great overview not just of psychopaths at work, but about psychopaths in general.

 Those who seek power are invariably the least fit to hold and wield it

 I have to wonder if Hare, who mainly worked with criminal psychopaths, might not be a bit biased.

 After all, he draws his experience from the worst subset of psychopaths.
 Does he really have much experience with white-collar psychopaths?